fionnatong/orbital16-bootstrap/README.md

 ## License

+* GNU GPL v3, see LICENSE.txt for more.

 ## Acknowledgements

-Uses Twitter Bootstrap 3.3.6 - used under the terms of the MIT License
+Uses Twitter Bootstrap 4.0.0-alpha.2.
+Used under the terms of the MIT License for v3.3.6.